 The Consolidated Plan includes Goal IV.
 Support the County's existing public and assisted housing programs to provide rental assistance and support services, supports the need for tenant based rental assistance.
-One of the strategies listed under this goal is to support the Housing Commission's continued operation of the public housing program, the Housing Choice Voucher (Section 8) Program and other rental assistance programs.
+One of the strategies listed under this goal is to support the Housing Commission's continued operation of the public housing program, the Housing Choice Voucher (formerly known as Section 8) Program and other rental assistance programs.
 HOME assisted TBRA would be consistent with the support of other rental assistance programs.
 One of the objectives is to continue efforts to obtain vouchers for the citizens of Howard County.
-Consistent with \$91.225(d) (1) the Specific HOME Certifications is included in the Action Plan.
+Consistent with §91.225(d) (1) the Specific HOME Certifications is included in the Action Plan.

-Goal VI of the Consolidated Plan is to comprehensively address the issue of homelessness by providing a continuum of care including prevention, outreach, assessment, supportive shelter and permanent housing to aid in assisting the homeless move toward self-sufficiency.
+Goal VI of the Consolidated Plan is to comprehensively address the issue of homelessness by providing a continuum of care including prevention, outreach, assessment, supportive shelter and permanent housing to aid in assisting the homeless move toward selfsufficiency.
 The Department of Citizens Services (DCS) coordinates the countywide Continuum of Care serving homeless individuals and families and those at risk of homelessness.
 Permanent housing is the most challenging component of the County's Continuum of Care.
-The CDBG Program currently supports and proposes continued support in this Action Plan.
-Identifying the homeless or those at risk for homelessness.
-As a specific client group to be assisted with HOME TBRA will allow the County to expand services to this group and continue to address the needs of the homeless.
+The CDBG program currently supports and proposes continued support in this Action Plan of activities identifying the homeless or those at risk of homelessness.
+Serving this specific client group with HOME TBRA will allow the County to expand its efforts in addressing the housing needs of the homeless.